-- Requesting Organization-the name of the organization making the change request. - Requesting POC Name-the name of a cognizant point of contact with the requesting organization. - Requesting POC Telephone-the telephone number of a cognizant point of contact with the requesting organization. - Requesting POC Email-the electronic mail address of a cognizant point of contact with the requesting organization. - Modification Type-one of Update (to update an existing entry), Insert (to add a new entry), Delete (to delete an existing entry) - Term-the name of the geospatial business language entry function, process, technology as defined above) 2692 Definition/Description-the definition/description for the geospatial business language 2693 2694 entry Justification-text that justifies the modification requested.
-2695 Implications-text that describes any implications of note that would result from acceptance 2696 of the modification (e.g., this change will require the deletion of another entry, the addition 2697 of another entry, or similar) 2698 A separate Geospatial Business Language Modification Request should be made for each desired 2699 modification.
+- Requesting Organization-the name of the organization making the change request. - Requesting POC Name-the name of a cognizant point of contact with the requesting organization. - Requesting POC Telephone-the telephone number of a cognizant point of contact with the requesting organization. - Requesting POC Email-the electronic mail address of a cognizant point of contact with the requesting organization. - Modification Type-one of Update (to update an existing entry), Insert (to add a new

+- Type-the type of the geospatial business language entry (must be one of application, data, function, process, technology as defined above) - Definition/Description-the definition/description for the geospatial business language entry - Justification-text that justifies the modification requested. - Implications-text that describes any implications of note that would result from acceptance of the modification (e.g., this change will require the deletion of another entry, the addition of another entry, or similar)

+A separate Geospatial Business Language Modification Request should be made for each desired modification.
 All requests will be registered for processing at the next meeting of the GEA COP WG.
-2700